-Volunteer Orphanage work in Africa
+Volunteer with Children in Africa

-Orphans and Volunteer Work in Africa
+Children and Volunteer Work in Africa

 Children and Adults with Special Needs and Volunteering in Africa

 The care centers in Africa are overfilled with people in need of daily care and constant medical attention which is not available to them due to the staff being overworked and not large enough to give adequate individual attention to every patient.
-You have the choice to work in AIDS hospices or schools for the handicapped, the blind and the deaf.
+You have the choice to work in AIDS hospices or schools for the handicapped, the blind, and the deaf.

 There is no requirement for a medical degree, specialized training, or any previous experiences in care work of any sort.
 All that is required is a strong desire to help children and adults with special needs.
 By helping these vulnerable children and adults you are giving them a better chance of having a future with hope and the possibility of living independently.